Jaywick: Social issues

 Despite being marketed as holiday homes, many of the original houses became permanent residences due to post-war housing shortages in London, and by 1950 there was a significant year-round population.
 Jaywick now includes large numbers of retired and unemployed people.
 A 2011 report in The Guardian found that 62% of working age residents in Jaywick received benefits, compared to 15% of the national average.
 A subsequent report in 2015 reiterated the area was one of the most deprived English neighbourhoods.
 According to the Index of Multiple Deprivation of both 2010 and 2015, the western half of the village is the most deprived area of England.
 According to the Citizens Advice Bureau, 40% of residents are unable to work due to a disability or long-term illness.
 60% of pupils at Frobisher Primary School, on the edge of the village, receive free school meals.

 A 2009 report found that four out of Eastern England's ten cheapest streets in which to buy property are in Jaywick, with property on Tamarisk Way selling for an average of £44,050.
 A 2013 report in The Guardian showed that bungalows were being sold on the Brooklands estate for around £20,000.

 In 2010, Jaywick was assessed as the most deprived area in England.
 In September 2015, it was again named as the most deprived, according to the indices of deprivation based on several factors including: poverty, crime, education and skill levels, unemployment and housing, after being assessed in 2012–13.
 Referring to the older estates in Jaywick, the headmistress of Frobisher Primary School said "When you go to certain parts of it, you are quite shocked that you are in England."
 In 2012, Jaywick was labelled the UK's youth unemployment hotspot.
 Randeep Ramesh, writing in The Guardian, noted that there has been little employment available since the Butlins holiday camp closed in 1983.
 Local charity Signpost has helped young people find employment, which has become difficult due to many jobs being a significant distance away in Colchester or Ipswich.
 Tightening of building regulations has meant that simple builders jobs for cash are now illegal without appropriate health and safety training.
 Drug abuse is a particular problem in the area.
 Because of the area's reputation for economic deprivation, private developers are unwilling to invest there.
-In August 2013 a "one mile fresh food challenge" in Jaywick, organised by The Big Issue, found only "a bag of blackened bananas" and "potatoes at £2.29 per 2kg".